 4. After HCMFA moved to withdraw the reference of the HCMFA Case, thereby initiating Civil Case No. 3:21-cv-00881-X, the Honorable Brantley Starr entered an order concluding that the reference of the HCMFA Case will be withdrawn once the Bankruptcy Court certifies that the case is trial ready.
 See HCMFA APP 37-38.
 In so doing, Judge Starr necessarily agreed with the Bankruptcy Court that HCMFA had not waived its jury rights.

-5. The HCMFA Case involves two demand promissory notes allegedly executed by HCMFA: a promissory note dated May 2, 2019 in the original principal amount of \$2.4 million and a promissory note dated May 3, 2019 in the original principal amount of \$5 million (the "HCMFA Notes").
-See HCMFA APP 10-14.
-By the HCMFA Case, the Debtor seeks recovery on the HCMFA Notes.
+5. The HCMFA Case involves two demand promissory notes allegedly executed by and a promissory note dated May 3, 2019 in the original principal amount of \$5 million (the on the HCMFA Notes.